rubensmchaves/unb/nlp/A03_text_classifier/readme.md

 * Logistic Regression Classifier
 * Support Vector Classifier (SVC)

-To train and test them we may use any of the courpus available [here](https://github.com/ragero/text-collections/tree/master/complete_texts_csvs).
+To train and test them we may use any of the corpus available [here](https://github.com/ragero/text-collections/tree/master/complete_texts_csvs).

 ## References
 ### Video